Hypercoaster

+A hypercoaster is a roller coaster with a height or drop measuring at least 200 feet.
+The term was first coined by Arrow Dynamics and Cedar Point in 1989 with the opening of the world's first hypercoaster, Magnum XL-200, which features a height of 205 ft and a drop of 194.7 feet (59.3 meters).
+The next hypercoaster, Steel Phantom at Kennywood, opened two years later in 1991, with a drop of 225 feet (68.5 meters) and a height of 160 feet (48.8 meters).

+Other roller coaster manufacturers may or may not recognize the term hypercoaster when naming their models.
+Intamin calls their hypercoaster model a Mega Coaster, and Bolliger & Mabillard labels theirs a Hyper Coaster.
+The competition between amusement parks to build increasingly taller roller coasters eventually led to the next height classification for roller coasters known as giga coasters, which have a height or drop measuring at least 300 feet.
+This was soon followed by the world's first strata coasters – exceeding 400 feet – with the release of Top Thrill Dragster in 2003.

 History

-The world's first hypercoaster was Magnum XL-200 by Cedar Point, costing $8 million to construct.
+The world's first hypercoaster was Magnum XL-200 at Cedar Point, which cost $8 million to construct.
 Cedar Point hired Arrow Dynamics for the design and construction began in 1988.
 Since its debut on May 6, 1989, Magnum XL-200 has accommodated over 36 million riders.
 Cedar Point's official blog states that after building the ride, "...discussion was focused on just what a roller coaster such as Magnum should be called.
 After all, it had no loops like most of the other large steel coasters of the time and was so much bigger and faster than its non-looping brethren.
 After a couple of years, the name everyone agreed upon was hypercoaster."